Anat: Anat in the Ugaritic texts

 Anat was one of the main goddesses in the pantheon of Ugarit, a city located in the north of modern Syria on the Mediterranean coast whose religion was closely related to that of Mari.
 According to the Ugaritic texts, Anat resides on a mountain known under the name ‘Inbubu, whose location remains unknown.
 An association between her and Mount Saphon, while also known, is infrequently attested.
 In the standard Ugaritic list of deities, she is placed between Athirat and Shapash.
 In the analogous text written in syllabic cuneiform, her name is rendered as da-na-tu4.

 In Ugarit Anat was regarded as a warrior goddess, though she was not the only deity cast in this role.
 She is described using both a sword and a bow.
 Additionally, sources such as KTU 1.114 and KTU 1.22 attest that she was portrayed as a huntress as well.
 However, Theodore J. Lewis points out that due to relying on an incorrect collation of the tablet KTU 1.96, a number of older publications overestimated the degree to which Anat was portrayed as belligerent by ascribing cannibalistic tendencies to her.
 Lewis' conclusion is also accepted by other researchers today.
 In reality, as discovered during the digitalization of Ugaritic texts currently stored in Damascus, the text does not mention the goddess at all, as it is not plausible that ‘nn is a mistake for ‘nt.
 The older reading was based not on inspection of the object itself, but rather on an old photo which from a modern perspective is "washed out and epigraphically useless."
 While the meaning of the rest of the text remains uncertain, Gregorio del Olmo Lete suggests that it might be an incantation against the casting of an evil eye (‘nn hlkt).
 This proposal is also accepted by Gebhard J. Selz.

 It has been pointed out by multiple authors, including Peggy L. Day and Mark Smith, that the fact that Anat engages in pursuits which in Ugaritic culture were viewed as typically masculine, namely warfare and hunting, constitutes "gender inversion" of the roles human women were expected to take in society.
 Less formally, Dennis Pardee labeled her as a "tomboy goddess," a characterization also employed by Izak Cornelius.
+In response to her threat, El describes Anat so: "I know you, my daughter, that you are a manly sort, and that none are emotional as you."

 It has been suggested that Anat was also regarded as a "mistress of animals," in part based on pendants from Ugarit showing a goddess depicted in the pose associated with this archetypal motif, but this view is not universally accepted.